Konnor-Filip/Learn2Surf/Modules/Authentication/Multifactor2of2/ModuleOutline.md

 1. Authenticator (1) - This student will have a card in their envelope with the correct authentication to go through the gate.
 2. Gatekeeper (1) - This student will have a card in their envelope that shows which two types of authentication the personnel need to show to get through the gate.
-3. Personnel (3) - These students will have five different card in their envelope.
+3. Personnel (3) - These students will have five different cards in each of their envelopes.
 These cards will consist of an eye, a fingerprint, a handprint, a password, and a pin number.
 Each student will have a different variation of these cards (colors/symbols).

 To start the role play, the gatekeeper will say "I need to see ______ and ______ forms of authentication to get through the gate."
 The blanks are the two types of authentication that were provided in the envelope.

-Next a personnel will approach the gate and show the two types of authentication requested by the gatekeeper.
+Next, a student with the personnel role will approach the gate and show the two types of authentication requested by the gatekeeper.

 Then the Authenticator will check the color/symbols of the authentication that the personnel showed.
 If they are correct, the authenticator will say "Authentication Matched".
 If one does not match, they will say "_____ Matches but ______ does not".
 Else if neither matches they will say "Authentication Denied"